 Evening:

-Phuket Aquarium is not necessarily the biggest aquarium in Asia, although it is characterised by a genuine concentration on the local marine life, conservation, and education.
+Phuket Aquarium (Cape Panwa) focuses on local Andaman Sea life and conservation—not Asia's biggest, but ideal for families seeking education over spectacle, conservation, and education.
 It is a great consideration before any Phuket itinerary, with its affordable prices, peaceful atmosphere and meaningful learning.

-Yes, Phuket aquarium is highly kid-friendly, an interactive area and an easy walking area.
+Yes, the Phuket Aquarium is highly kid-friendly, featuring an interactive area and an easy walking path.

 The Phuket aquarium is open all day long between 08:30 AM and 04:30 PM.